yongtakjeon/YTConcerts-Server/README.md

 - Concert information can be filtered by date, and genre.
 - Custom pagination is used for providing concert information.
 - When you click on the name of the concert, artist, or venue, it moves to the detail page of the concert, artist, and venue, respectively.
-- If you use the login function after registering as a member, you can save the concerts you are interested in in ‘Plans’.
+- If you use the login function after registering as a member, you can save the concerts you are interested in in 'Plans'.
+- It uses Firebase for login function and MongoDB to save concerts in 'Plans'.

 ### Tech stack